zubyr09/Statistical-Hypothesis-Tests-for-Business-Decision-Making/README.md

 ### Scenario & Goal
 <a id="scenario--goal-ab-testing"></a>
-*Scenario:* Interactive Cares, a SaaS company, wants to test if a newly designed user dashboard (Version B) leads to higher average user engagement time (measured in minutes per session) compared to the current dashboard (Version A).
+*Scenario:* Interactive Cares, a Bangladeshi Skill Development Platform, wants to test if a newly designed user dashboard (Version B) leads to higher average user engagement time (measured in minutes per session) compared to the current dashboard (Version A).
 *Goal:* Determine if the difference in average engagement time is statistically significant.
 *Metric:* Average Session Duration (in minutes).